 The term 'Historic Environment' encompasses both the designated and non-designated heritage assets which exist in the Parish.
-They can include any building, monument, site, place, feature, area, view or landscape that has been identified as having a degree of significance for its heritage interest.
+They can include a building, monument, site, area or landscape identified as having a degree of significance meriting consideration in planning decisions, because of its heritage interest.
 The designated assets have been identified at a national and local authority level and include Listed Buildings, Scheduled Monuments and Conservation Areas.
 As these are already the subject of statutory protection, it is unnecessary for the Lanchester Neighbourhood Plan to repeat or duplicate this.
 However, to assist users of the Plan, the boundaries of the Lanchester Conservation Area and the Scheduled Monument of Longovicium have been identified on Map 2.